-Nancy Chi Cantalupo joins Wayne State University Law School after teaching as a full-time faculty, adjunct faculty, or a fellow at Barry University School of Law, California Western School of Law, Georgetown University Law Center, George Washington University Law School, and Temple University Beasley School of Law.
-She has also practiced with the firm of Drinker Biddle & Reath LLP, and served as Assistant Dean for Clinical Programs at Georgetown Law, as well as associate vice president for equity, inclusion & violence prevention at a higher education professional association and as a research fellow with the Victim Rights Law Center.
+Nancy Chi Cantalupo joined the Wayne State University Law School faculty in 2021.
+She has also taught as full-time faculty, adjunct faculty, or a fellow at Barry University School of Law, California Western School of Law, Georgetown University Law Center, George Washington University Law School, and Temple University Beasley School of Law.
+Prior to becoming a professor, she practiced with the firm of Drinker Biddle & Reath LLP, and served as assistant dean for clinical programs at Georgetown Law, as an associate vice president for equity, inclusion & violence prevention at a higher education professional association, and as a research fellow with the Victim Rights Law Center.

 Cantalupo is a nationally-recognized scholar and expert on Title IX, sexual harassment, and gender-based violence in education.
 Her scholarship draws from her over 25 years of anti-campus sexual harassment and gender-based violence work as a researcher, campus administrator, victims’ advocate, attorney, and policymaker and focuses on the use of law to combat discriminatory violence.
 Cantalupo’s articles have appeared in the Harvard Journal of Law & Gender, Wake Forest Law Review, UC Davis Law Review, California Law Review Online, Yale Law Journal Forum, Utah Law Review, Maryland Law Review, the peer-reviewed social science journal Trauma, Violence & Abuse, Loyola University Chicago Law Journal, and several issues of the Journal of College & University Law.
 She also has been invited to write several book chapters, as well as op-eds for the Washington Post, New York Times, USA Today, and Time magazine.